mahmoudmohamedramadan/easy-model/SEARCH.md

 ```

 > [!IMPORTANT]
-> You must provide an array of arrays or closures to these methods since the first element of array refers to the `column` and the second to the `operator` (default value is `=` in case you do not provide this element), and the third to the `value` in the array structure.
+> You must provide an array of arrays or closures to these methods since the first element of the array refers to the `column` and the second to the `operator` (default value is `=` in case you do not provide this element), and the third to the `value` in the array structure.

 Also, you can search in the model relationships using the `addWhereHas`, and `addWhereDoesntHave` methods: